PeterJackNaylor/PeterJackNaylor.github.io/publications/_posts/2022-03-21-Treatment-Prediction-In-TNBC.md

 In Figure 2.A we show the inherent randomness found in DNN.

 ![](/assets/img/posts/tnbc_treatment_prediction/simulation_results.png){:class="img-responsive"}
-*Figure 2: (A) Repeated training, with and without early stopping: (A) Performance Variance, as measured on an independently simulated test set, (B) Comparison of models trained with NCV, NECV and NBFCV.
+**Figure 2**: *(A) Repeated training, with and without early stopping: (A) Performance Variance, as measured on an independently simulated test set, (B) Comparison of models trained with NCV, NECV and NBFCV.
 On the y-axis we have the difference in accuracy between the Naive Bayes model and a given validation approach.
 As the data distribution is known, the Naive Bayes is a theoretical upper limit of the achievable performance.
 Curves are shown with 95% conﬁdence intervals.
 A lower curve implies a better score.*

 This problem becomes more apparent when we wish to actually optimize the parameters in the DNN, a common tool is Nested Cross Validation (NCV).
 Currently, NCV can't use early stopping as the final model is retrained on the full dataset.
 The procedure is givin below:

 ![](/assets/img/posts/tnbc_treatment_prediction/NCV.png){:class="img-responsive"}
-*Algorithm 1: Nested Cross Validation.  $f^{cv}$ returns a model where we the best set of parameters are given with an inner cross validation and the returned model is trained with them on the whole given dataset. $\mathcal{F}^{ocv} denotes an outer fold with or without section $i$$.*
+**Algorithm 1**: *Nested Cross Validation.  $f^{cv}$ returns a model where we the best set of parameters are given with an inner cross validation and the returned model is trained with them on the whole given dataset. $\mathcal{F}^{ocv} denotes an outer fold with or without section $i$$.*

 The current procedure suffers from the for-mentioned issue, $f^{cv}$ re-trains the model once it has found the best set of hyper-parameters.
 We modify this procedure in order to return the ensemble of the models where the set of hyper-parameter maximises the inner-fold validation procedure and to make use of early stopping, we name this model Nested Ensemble Cross Validation (NECV).